condensetech/cdk-constructs/API.md

 - a custom security group.
 This allows to expose the security group as a property of the entrypoint construct, making it easier to reference it in other constructs.
 Finally, it creates the Route 53 A and AAAA record that point to the ALB.

+When an `entrypointName` is provided, this is used as the name of the ALB and as the prefix for the security group.
+It is also used to add an additional "Name" tag to the load balancer.
+This helps to use [ApplicationLoadBalancer#lookup](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_elasticloadbalancingv2.ApplicationLoadBalancer.html#static-fromwbrlookupscope-id-options) to find the load balancer by name.

 #### Initializers <a name="Initializers" id="@condensetech/cdk-constructs.Entrypoint.Initializer"></a>

 ```typescript